Take them to feel the forest: Winter sensory activities for kids

 See how many different textures and materials you and your child can find around you.
 If you have more than one child, ask each one to find a different texture, like soft or hard.
 You can also feel different textures from the same substance, such as soft snow and hard ice.
 Whatever you choose, you can practice counting the different textures and discover new sensations at the same time.

 Try a snowy alternative to “fairy houses" and suggest you build a town made of snow together.
 It can be for squirrels, elves or whatever else interests your child.
 Make roads, build houses and incorporate natural materials.
 How will you make the village comfortable for the squirrels?
 This is also an opportunity to learn or review the “leave only footprints, take only memories” principle, so use only fallen items.

 4. Feed the birds

-Fill a large bowl or hollow with snow and mix in foods that are suitable for birds, squirrels and other wild animals, such as peanuts, popcorn, bird seed and cranberries.
+Fill a large bowl or hollow with snow and mix in foods that are suitable for birds, such as bird seed and cranberries.
 Add other natural materials, such as twigs, rocks, leaves and shells.
 Allow your child to dig, play and explore inside — the options are endless!
 If you live somewhere without enough snow, you can freeze the materials in ice instead and play while they melt.
 When finished, leave the food behind for animals.